gritzko/citrea-model/README.md

 Notably, the code features a little formal address language that is essentially a precursor of RON (see http://github.com/gritzko/ron).
 Pieces of a document are addressable, hence cacheable.
 All recalculations are incremental, all DOM updates are also incremental.

+The engine was created by @gritzko, @abalandin in 2011-2012.